-Sign types vary widely and a range may be considered appropriate either individually or in combination.
+Sign types vary widely in the Downtown Historic District.
 The important principle is that signs do not overwhelm the architecture of the building.
-The placement or location of a sign is perhaps the most critical factor in maintaining the order and integrity of the district.
-Consistent placement of signs according to building type, size, location and even building materials create a sense of visual continuity.
+The placement, location and type of a sign are perhaps the most critical factors in maintaining the order and integrity of the district.
+Consistent placement of signs according to building type, size, location and even building materials creates a sense of visual continuity.
+The use of roof-top signs of any kind are prohibited.
+The following sign types are acceptable in the Downtown Historic District.

-Canopy Signs
+10.1 Canopy Signs